Lucifer3110/Blood-Donation-Forecast/README.md

 ### Project Title: Predicting Future Blood Donations

 ### Goal:
-The primary objective of this project is to develop a machine learning model that can predict whether a blood donor will donate within a given time window.
+The primary objective of this project is to develop a machine-learning model that can predict whether a blood donor will donate within a given time window.
 By understanding and forecasting blood donation patterns, the healthcare system can optimize its resources, improve blood supply management, and ensure a consistent and sufficient blood inventory.

 ### Importance:
 1. **Resource Optimization:** Efficiently predicting future blood donations helps blood collection centers plan their resources, staffing, and outreach efforts effectively.
 This can prevent shortages or excesses of blood supply, ensuring a balanced and sustainable system.